 Complete travel guide to the Goa Gajah in Ubud, Bali

 Let’s dive straight in and clarify that the name Goa Gaja stands for elephant cave, which is an awesome tourist point in Ubud.
 The Goa Gajah Bali is cool setting of a unique courtyard, awesome carvings upon the walls of the rocks, an amazing meditation cave (one of the best cave temples in Bali), cool fountains and of course bathing pools.
 This really is a magical historic site that you need to check out.
+If you’re a fan of temples, you should definitely try and visit the awesome Tanah Lot Temple on your travels.

 If you’re visiting Bali and looking for things to do in Ubud, then the elephant cave is one of most popular places and people travel from all over Bali to see this unique cave.
 If you’re wondering about visiting Ubud town and wondering whether it’s worth a visit.
 Let me tell you, this is one of the most awesome places to visit in Bali and the Gajah elephant cave is just one fine example of things to see.